 Essential Oil Brands:

 Plant Therapy – this is my go-to place for essential oils.
 They are high quality AND affordable.
 Plant Therapy also labels which oils are safe to use around children, so it’s very easy to know what I can use on and around my kids.
 My favorite place to start shopping is the gift set section.
 They have a lot of different varieties, so you can find a set that is the perfect fit for you and your family.
-I would definitely recommend the “Lemon, Lavender, and Peppermint” gift set and/or the KidSafe “Wellness Sampler” set to give essential oils a try.
+I would definitely recommend giving Plant Therapy’s Top 3 KidSafe Set 10 ml a try!

 doTerra – is a popular brand of essential oils.
 They are a multi-level marketing company (Young Living is another popular one), so if you’d like to get oils for free (or make some money while sharing what you love about essential oils), this is a good place for you.
 My sister in law has a doTerra account, and since her friends and family order oils from her, she gets a LOT of oils for free!
 However, if you are just wanting to buy oils to try, you will pay at least twice as much through doTerra (or Young Living) than you would from Plant Therapy.
 They also don’t have as many safety guidelines and practices available as Plant Therapy.

 Essential Oil Accessories: